zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 #### Example

-The example below adds a new recipe to furnaces that accepts 1 diamond, any 5 ores, and any milk item and returns 4 iridium-quality diamonds if iridium ore was used, 3 gold-quality diamonds if gold ore was used, 2 silver-quality for iron, and 1 normal for copper.
+The example below adds a new recipe to furnaces that accepts 1 diamond, any 5 ores, and any milk item (in addition to the 1 coal required by the base machine) and returns 4 iridium-quality diamonds if iridium ore was used, 3 gold-quality diamonds if gold ore was used, 2 silver-quality for iron, and 1 normal for copper.